staff bios

 Kanchi Sharma is a fiction writer, poet, and content strategist currently based out of Mumbai, India.
 She's interested in the weaponry of language, and in demolishing architectures of oppression.
 Her work has appeared in [PANK], HEArt, LiveWire, and is forthcoming elsewhere.
 Kanchi has received support & scholarships from GrubStreet, Poets&Writers, Kundiman, & more.
 She is @sincerelykanchi across socials.

-Matthew Tuckner is a writer from New York.
-He received his MFA from New York University and is currently a PhD candidate in English and Creative Writing at University of Utah.
-His debut collection of poems, The Decline and Fall of the Roman Empire, is forthcoming from Four Way Books in Fall 2025.
-His work has appeared or is forthcoming in AGNI, American Poetry Review, The Adroit Journal, Copper Nickel, Colorado Review, Denver Quarterly, Ninth Letter, Pleiades, West Branch, and Poetry Daily, among other journals.
+Matthew Tuckner received his MFA in Creative Writing at NYU and is currently a PhD student in English/Creative Writing at University of Utah.
+His debut collection of poems, The Decline and Fall of the Roman Empire, is forthcoming from Four Way Books.
+His chapbook, Extinction Studies, is the winner of the 2023 Sixth Finch Chapbook Prize.
+His poems have appeared or are forthcoming in AGNI, American Poetry Review, Kenyon Review, The Nation, The Adroit Journal, and Best New Poets, among others.

 Chris Vanjonack is a writer and educator from Fort Collins, Colorado.
 He holds an MFA from the University of Illinois at Urbana-Champaign, and his fiction and creative nonfiction have appeared or are forthcoming in One Story, Electric Literature, Barrelhouse, DIAGRAM, The Rumpus, CRAFT Literary, and elsewhere.
 Find him on Twitter @chrisvanjonack and read his work at chrisvanjonack.com.